 Pronounced: Toh-ko Moi-yo

 A major part of my practice is focused on dismantling power imbalances that inherently come with sitting in a counselling space with a hired professional.
-You are the brave individual that has taken this step to work on your healing and grow in unimaginable ways, you are the expert of your life, and I would be an honoured co-supporter to walk along this path with you.
+That is done through transparency, collaboration and building trust.
+You are the brave individual that has taken this step to work on your healing and grow in unimaginable ways, you are the expert of your life, and I would be an honoured co-supporter to walk along this path of self exploration with you.

 I am an uninvited immigrant settler on the unceded Traditional Coast Salish Lands including the Tsleil-Waututh (səl̓ilw̓ətaʔɬ), Kwikwetlem (kʷikʷəƛ̓əm), Squamish (Sḵwx̱wú7mesh Úxwumixw) and Musqueam (xʷməθkʷəy̓əm) Nations.